douglasbrandao/douglasbrandao/README.md

 ### Hi, stranger! 😄

-My name is Douglas and I'm a Computer Engineering Student and a Software Engineer from Brazil.
+My name is Douglas and I'm a Software Engineer from Brazil.
 I've started to code basically because I'm passionate about the feeling of building something from scratch.
 It's a indescribable sensation.

-I'm currently developing projects using the languages Python and Javascript.
-For the most part I use Django as my main tool for Backend Development and React.js for Frontend.
+I mainly use the languages Python and JavaScript.
+I use Django and Flask most often for backend development, on the other hand I particularly love React.js for my frontend projects when I have to consume APIs.

 In my spare time I appreciate a good reading and listen to a good song. 😄